Stage 1: Self-Discovery | Fears Reframing

 Now list every good thing that could happen if you took this step.
 Partial success, growth, and learning count.

-What could go right?
-(Even partially?)
+• What could go right?

-How much would it change my life?
-(1-10)
+• How much would it change your life (from 1 to 10)?

 Part 3: Define the cost of inaction